typegoose/typegoose/github-page/_docs/functions/typeguards/isRefType.md

   public areAllKittensExisting(): boolean {
     if (isDocumentArray(this.kittens)) {
-      // "this.kittens" now has the type of "Cat" return true;
+      // "this.kittens" now has the type of "Cat._id"'s RefType (This case ObjectId) return true;
     } else {
       return false;